elnelsonperez/rlhabitt/README.md

 - Sheet names follow the format "[Month].
 [Year]" (e.g., "Abr.
 2025")
 - The tool automatically finds the first sheet with a valid month name if none is specified
+- With the `--all` option, it processes all sheets with valid month names at once
 - Calendar headers in rows 4-5, with Spanish weekday abbreviations and dates
 - Multiple building tables with apartment information and reservation data
 - Each cell can contain rental rates and comments with additional metadata